 The residue of formalin before treatment.
 The residue of formalin before and after treatment (either fish processing or storage) was significantly different (Table 1 and Table 2).
-In this study, the catfish specimens were submerged for 60 minutes in 1,480 ppm of formalin solution of 1,480 ppm. was added to the catfish and submerged for 60 minutes.
+In this study, the catfish specimens were submerged for 60 minutes in 1,480 ppm of formalin solution of 1,480 ppm.was added to the catfish and submerged for 60 minutes.
 The 60 minutes submersion period was chosen because the aldehyde compound may be readily bonded to the amino acids of fish in the a small amount (Rahmadhani et al 2017; Baroroh & Kresnadipayana 2016).
 Formalin would attack lysin for the first time, followed by histidine and tyrosine, which ledleading to the formation of a methylene compound (Ichya'uddin 2016).
 The protein-containing methylene compounds could not be digested by living things and microbes, especially pathogens, so that the shelf life would be longer (Purawisastra & Sahara 2016).
-The beneficial bacteria in the fish may Commented [WU5]: Please explain and give an interpretation, it does not seem very clear also be killed by dehydration mechanism, as another effect of the existence of formalin in the body (Mudzkirah 2016).
+The beneficial bacteria in the fish may also be killed by dehydration mechanism, as another effect of the existence of formalin in the body (Mudzkirah 2016).